 800-805 Individual Student Seminars.
 (2 hrs, all terms).
 Prereq.
 Graduate standing.
 Every student is required to present a student seminar on a topic approved by research advisor.
-Each student must register for this in the term he/she expects to present it, typically in the fall/winter of the 2^{nd} year.
+Each student must register for this in the term they expect to present it, typically in the fall/winter of the 3rd year.